pandemic-patch/zeemz-ann/README.md

 *Zeemz* is definitely cool!
 And, we love help.
 We're building a badass website for Zeemz and it'll contain a page with information for volunteers.
 We've figured out a few areas that'll need "VoluntZeemz."
 But, we don't want something for nothing.
 VoluntZeemz will be able to earn PBTD for their contributions.
 Volunteers gain access to a side game where every contribution builds their ZeemzSKLZ, gains them ZeemzEXP, finds them ZeemzFOOD, and even shares secrets, erhem, ZeemzKB.
 Did I mention that these special volunteers will be able to use their VoluntZeemz in the finished Zeemz game?
 Yep, VoluntZeemz get a free Zeemz as Thank You for their efforts.

 ### VoluntZeemz : ZeemzSKLZ : Description
-CopyZeemz : Exemplator : For editors, translators, marketers, and those with a WORD fetish BugZeemz : Culex : For button pressers, click happy hackers, bughunters, and those taking a kill'em BUGS approach
+CopyZeemz : Exemplator : For editors, translators, marketers, and those with a WORD fetish <br />
+BugZeemz : Culex : For button pressers, click happy hackers, bughunters, and those taking a kill'em BUGS approach <br />
-DevZeemz : Aedificator : For coders, programmers, and those pros that prefer to kick CODE ass ModZeemz : Moderator : For MODS, masters, and those that have the urge for answering Qs "that ain't in the FAQs" (i.e. forums)
+DevZeemz : Aedificator : For coders, programmers, and those pros that prefer to kick CODE ass<br />
+ModZeemz : Moderator : For MODS, masters, and those that have the urge for answering Qs "that ain't in the FAQs" (i.e. forums)<br />

 ## License